Sharetribe Review: Why You Should Use Sharetribe for Your Business

 5. It’s Supported!

 We like open source solutions with strong communities built around them.
 Should we have any questions about the architectural or other tech-related aspects of such a platform, we can always ask its contributors and fellow developers for advice.
 And Sharetribe’s community forum is alive and well.
 This also suggests that Sharetribe will continue to be supported and evolve in future.

-Naturally, Sharetribe isn’t perfect.
+Sharetribe has a range of advantages.
+Still, it isn’t perfect.
 Since the platform is monolithic, it takes time to test it, investigate bugs, and scale.
-Fortunately, the creators of Sharetribe already know about these shortcomings, however, and are constantly working to update the service and fix or prevent any possible issues.
+Of course, you can wait when Sharetribe developers update the service and fix all the issues, or you can consider another option.